-- PTZ: Selecting (Camera Menu) → PTZ and choosing the camera number allows you to control the selected camera as long as it has Pan, Tilt and Zoom capabilities.
+- PTZ: Selecting

+(Camera Menu) → PTZ and choosing the camera number allows you to control the selected camera as long as it has Pan, Tilt and Zoom capabilities.
 It is the same as pressing the PTZ button.
 Refer to the following PTZ Mode section for details. - Zoom: Selecting ▶ (Camera Menu) → Zoom and choosing the camera number zooms the current image of the selected camera on the screen.
 It is the same as pressing the ZOOM button.
 Selecting Zoom again in the Camera Menu again exits the Zoom mode.
-Refer to the following Zoom Mode section for details. - Audio: Selecting (Camera Menu) → Audio toggles audio output On and Off. - Color Control: Selecting

-(Camera Menu) → Color Control and choosing the camera number allows you to control brightness, contrast, hue and saturation for each camera for the selected camera if a user who has Color Control authority logs into the system.
-It is the same as pressing and holding a camera button for a few seconds. - Edit Group: Selecting (Camera Menu) → Edit Group enters to the Active Cameo mode.
-It is the same as pressing and holding the | MENU| button for three seconds or longer in any multiview formats.
-Refer to the following Active Cameo Mode section for details.
+Right-click on the mouse and drag to change the orientation, and use the wheel with the left-click on the mouse to zoom in/out more precisely.
+Refer to the following Zoom Mode section for details - Color Control: Selecting (Camera Menu) → Color Control and choosing the camera number allows you to control brightness, contrast, hue and saturation for each camera for the selected camera if a user who has Color Control authority logs into the system.
+It is the same as pressing and holding a camera button for a few seconds. - Menu Control: Selecting (Camera Menu) → Menu Control and choosing the camera number allows you to change camera settings supported in the camera.
+This is supported only when the camera uses Pelco-C/H-C protocol and supports the UTC (Up The Coax) function.
+It is not supported if the port is set to RS232 or RS485 in the PTZ setting. - Edit Group: Selecting (Camera Menu) → Edit Group enters to the Active Cameo mode.
+It is the same as pressing and holding the (MENU) button for three seconds or longer in any multiview formats.
+Refer to the following Active Cameo Mode section for details. - Information: Selecting